-PETRONAS hosted OTCA 2024 in Kuala Lumpur.
-Themed 'Excellence in Asia: Energising Now and for the Future,' the event featured technology showcases, discussions on the energy transition, and initiatives focused on talent development, investments and financing, highlighting the industry's commitment to responsible growth towards a low-carbon energy future.
+PETRONAS hosted OTCA 2024 in solutions, reinforcing our commitment Kuala Lumpur.
+Themed 'Excellence in Asia: Energising Now and for the Future,' the event featured technology transition, and initiatives focused on financing, highlighting the industry's commitment to responsible growth towards a low-carbon energy future.

-CERAWeek 2024, United States of America
+CERAWeek 2024.
+United States of America